mgurley/inav/README.md

     <ol>
       <li>Go to https://hostname.domain:portnumber/inav.
 On a development workstation, this will most likely be: https://localhost:8443/inav.</li>
       <li>Log in with the credentials you entered into the 'inav-users.txt' file.
 You should land on the Registrations page.</li>
-      <li>To test the CAS authentication between INAV and PSC, click the link labeld 'go to Patient Study Calendar'.
-You should land on the Dashboard page of PSC.</li>
+      <li>To test the CAS authentication between INAV and PSC, click the link labeled 'go to Patient Study Calendar'.
+You should land on the Dashboard page of PSC without being prompted to log in again.</li>
     </ol>
   </li>
 </ol>